You will find frequently asked questions in the FAQ section below.

 There is a charge for medical consultations undertaken by the doctor or nurse on board.
 The price can vary according to the time and place of the consultation (hospital or cabin).
 Any medication must also be paid for by the passenger.
 If using medications on a regular basis make sure to bring adequate supplies for the duration of your cruise.

-Should I inform PONANT if I have any specific medical conditions or need special accommodations?
+Should I inform PONANT if I have any special medical treatment?

 I suffer from seasickness, can I still come on the cruise?

 Our ships (except Le Ponant) have stabilisers equipped with dynamic fins which adapt to the movements of the ship.
-This system allows the ship to anticipate and compensate for the sea waves to achieve greater stability.
-Passengers suffering from seasickness will see their symptoms reduced or completely alleviated and we hope you will be pleasantly surprised at how comfortable you'll feel throughout your journey.
-However, we recommend that you bring travel sickness medication with you for peace of mind.
+This system allows the ship to anticipate and compensate for the pitching and tossing of the sea to achieve greater stability.
+Passengers suffering from seasickness will see their symptoms alleviated and are pleasantly surprised to not feel uncomfortable during their journey.
+However it is wise to bring travel motion medication with you for peace of mind.